tony-albanese/nonnas-kitchen/README.md

 The following steps were taken to initialize the project:
 + Create a new GitHub repository: [nonnas-kitchen](https://github.com/tony-albanese/nonnas-kitchen)
 + Create GitPod workspace from that by clicking on the **GitPod** button.
-+ Once in the workspace, open a terminal and enter the following command which will create an empty React app with all of the libaries used in the walkthrough already installed
++ Once in the workspace, open a terminal and enter the following command which will create an empty React app with all of the libraries used in the walkthrough already installed
 ```
 npx create-react-app . --template git+https://github.com/Code-Institute-Org/cra-template-moments.git --use-npm
 ```

 Some of the artifacts from using this template are visible in the settings files.
-For example, in packag.json the name of the app is "moments".
+For example, in package.json the name of the app is "moments".
 However, this is not really an issue.
 ```
 {
   "name": "moments",